HDM-soft/rocketdoo/README.md

   - Gitman is used for downloading and installing external repositories.

   - Make sure you have **Docker** and **Docker Compose** installed on your computer.
 If not, you can follow the official Docker installation guide, [Docker Installation Guide](https://docs.docker.com/engine/install/ubuntu/).

-  - This environment allows for working with private repositories.
-For this, the developer user needs to copy their private key and corresponding public key—those used for their GitHub repo configuration—into the **.ssh** folder in this directory.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------